evanx/sub-push/README.md

   redis-cli brpop logger:mylogger 4 | grep '^\[' | jq '.'
 done
 ```
+where we "grep" for our logging message JSON which is an array, so starts with a square bracket.
+This will exclude the line which is the list key e.g. `logger:mylogger` also returned by `brpop` and also blank lines when the `4` seconds timeout expires and an empty line is output by `redis-cli brpop`

-where we pipe to the `jq` command-line JSON formatter, to enjoy a more readable rendering:
+We pipe to the `jq` command-line JSON formatter, to enjoy a more readable rendering:
 ```json
 [
   "info",